sunilraj228/ai-autonomous-workflows/openclaw-aws-deploy/README.md

 Message your Telegram Bot: I want to connect Telegram.

 Follow the prompts to enter your Pairing Code to establish the "handshake".

+📂 Directory Structure
+agents/: Custom AI roles and skill definitions.

+telegram/: Bot communication and pairing logic.

+cron/: Automated task scheduling (e.g., reminders).

+identity/: AI persona and name configurations.

+openclaw.json: Main configuration file (scrubbed of private keys).

+---

+**Next Step:**
+Would you like me to **create the `.gitignore` file** now so you can safely push your folders to GitHub without including those `.bak` files?